cliffjsgit/class10-slides/slides.md

 +++++

-We will now write some nose tests for the previous code we have written.

 -----

 Homework is 18.3

-No homework on unit testing, but it wouldn't hurt to play around with it.
+No homework on unit testing.